oracle-livelabs/oci/oci-stack-monitoring-fundamentals/enterprise-summary/enterprise-summary.md

 * Review open alarms by severity
 * Review the performance of resources across an enterprise
 * Dynamically investigate other key performance metrics
-* Discover an E-Business Suite Application and its underlying tech stack

 ### Prerequisites